apache/maven-site/content/markdown/configure.md

 specific language governing permissions and limitations under the License.
 -->
-The configuration for Apache Maven usage itself and projects built with resides in a number of places:
+The configuration for Apache Maven itself and projects built with it resides in a number of places:

 ## `MAVEN_OPTS` environment variable:

 This variable contains parameters used to start up the JVM running Maven and can be used to supply additional options to it.
-E.g. JVM memory settings could be defined with the value `-Xms256m -Xmx512m`.
+E.g. JVM memory settings can be defined with the value `-Xms256m -Xmx512m`.

 ## `MAVEN_ARGS` environment variable: